 Living Room

-Remove vents and clean filters.
+Remove AC vents and clean filters.
 (All systems are different.
 It is important to refer to your owner’s manual for proper maintenance and cleaning.)

 While you have the ladder or step stool out, now is also a good time to test the smoke detector and replace the batteries or maintain as directed by the manufacturer.
-Thanks to my handy-dandy cooking, it keeps this device on its toes all season long…

-Be sure to be tossing out and taking inventory of things needed as you go!
+Make sure to be tossing out and taking inventory of things needed as you go!

 Kitchen

-Clean windows with a glass cleaner.
+Clean kitchen windows with a glass cleaner.

 Bedroom/Bunkhouse